epinter/tqrespec/README.md

 #### ***Characters list and stats***

 When you click on the button near the character selection list, you will be able to see a table with all your characters, with attributes and stats.
 There's also an option to export the table to CSV.
+To Archive or Unarchive a character, right click on the row and select the option desired.
+When the archive is done, the character directory is moved from "SaveData/Main/_charactername" to "SaveData/Main/ArchivedCharacters/_charactername", hiding it from the game.
+Unarchive moves the character back to default directory.

 #### ***Android support***